Skip to content

 Using extra_javascript

-Mkdocs provides a standard mechanism for inserting a library into the HTML pages, which relies on the parameter extra_javascript in the config file.
+Mkdocs, by default, provides a standard mechanism for inserting a library into the HTML pages, which relies on the parameter extra_javascript in the config file.

 extra_javascript: